-Furthermore, extensive disclosures are required by IFRS 15.

-Instruments.

-IFRS 16 The new Standard provides a comprehensive model for the identification of lease arrangements and their treatment in the financial statements of both lessees and lessors.
+New, ame ended and revised Standards and Interpretations effective from IFRS 16 The new Standard provides a comprehensive model for the identification of lease arrangements and their treatment in the financial statements of both lessees and lessors.
 It supersedes IAS 17 Leases and its associated interpretative guidance.

-IFRS 16 applies a control model to the identification of leases, distinguishing between leases and service contracts of the basis of whether there is an identified asset controlled by the customer.
+Annual periods beginning on or after 1 January 2019 IFRS 16 applies a control model to the identification of leases, distinguishing between leases and service contracts of the basis of whether there is an identified asset controlled by the customer.
 Significant changes to lessee accounting are introduced, with the distinction between operating and finance leases removed and assets and liabilities recognised in respect of all leases (subject to limited exceptions for short-term leases and leases of low value assets).
 In contrast, the Standard does not included significant changes to the requirements for accounting by lessors.

-- IAS 7 As part of the disclosure initiative, the amendments to IAS 7 require that the An changes in liabilities arising from financing activities are disclosed separately into aft predefined categories. - IAS 16/ The amendments to IAS 16 prohibit entities from using a revenue-based depreciation method for items of property, plant and equipment.
-The amendments to IAS 38 introduce a rebuttable presumption that revenue is not an appropriate basis for amortisation of an intangible asset.
-This presumption can only be rebutted in limited circumstances.
+IAS 7 As part of the disclosure initiative, the amendments to IAS 7 require that the changes in liabilities arising from financing activities are disclosed separately into predefined categories.
+Annual periods beginning on or after 1 January 2017 IAS 12 Amends IAS 12 Income Taxes to clarify the following aspects: Annual periods beginning on or Unrealised losses on debt instruments measured at fair value and measured at cost for tax purposes give rise to a deductible temporary difference regardless of whether the debt instrument's holder expects to recover the carrying amount of the debt instrument by sale or by use. after 1 January 2017 The carrying amount of an asset does not limit the estimation of probable future taxable profits.

-Various Annual Improvements 2012-2014 Cycle

-Makes amendments to the following standards:

-IFRS 5 - Adds specific guidance in IFRS 5 for cases in which an entity reclassifies an asset from held for sale to held for distribution or vice versa and cases in which held-for-distribution accounting is discontinued

-IFRS 7 - Additional guidance to clarify whether a servicing contract is continuing involvement in a transferred asset, and clarification on offsetting disclosures in condensed interim financial statements

-IAS 19 - Clarify that the high quality corporate bonds used in estimating the discount rate for post-employment benefits should be denominated in the same currency as the benefits to be paid

-IAS 34 - Clarify the meaning of 'elsewhere in the interim report' and require a cross-reference
+- Estimates for future taxable profits exclude tax deductions resulting from the reversal of deductible temporary differences. - An entity assesses a deferred tax asset in combination with other deferred tax assets.
+Where tax law restricts the utilisation of tax losses, an entity would assess a deferred tax asset in combination with other deferred tax assets of the same type.